• Military

 Picture

-Leesville Road HS Military Recruiters will meet with students each month, during Lunch A (10:31-11:06) and Lunch B (12:07-12:42).
-Students can sign up for military events on the Leesville Career Development Sign Up.
+Leesville Road HS Military Recruiters will meet with students each month, during A & B lunch.

 Students should explore the different military branches of the military if they are considering joining.

 ***The first step is to take the ASVAB Test.
-The ASVAB Test will be given on Thursday, April 17, 2025 in the Media Center at 7:25 am.
-SIGN UP HERE.
+The ASVAB Test will be given on April 17, 2026, in the Media Center at 7:25 am

 ***Students who take the ASVAB Test, should attend the ASVAB Interpretation to explain what the scores mean.
 More Information.